 The Financial Life Milestones Parents Need to Consider

-According to a report in the Guardian, it’s estimated to cost a total of £231,843 to raise a child born in 2016 up to the age of 21.
+According to research from Money Supermarket*, it’s estimated to cost between £79,176 and £108,884 to raise a child up to the age of 18.
 Whether you’re a new parent or have children of adult ages, you will want to give them a financial helping hand for life’s big moments.
 At gpfm, we’re experienced in helping families achieve their milestones with practical financial advice.

 Childcare, education and university fees

-When thinking of your child’s university education, this is a fantastic milestone moment filling parents with pride, but this also comes at a cost.
+Thinking of your child’s university education is a fantastic milestone moment filling parents with pride, but this also comes at a cost.

 Tuition fees are currently up to £9,250* per year.
 If your child studies for the average length of three years at university, the full total is £27,750, not accounting for inflation.
 These figures don’t include living expenses such as rent, food, clothing etc.

 With these statistics, it’s worthwhile planning as much of your children’s financial care as possible.
 Speaking to a financial planner can help you with projected costs of nannies, private school, university etc. and strategise a long-term plan for saving.

 18th or 21st birthday and the promise of a car

 Special birthdays like the 18th and 21st are often celebrated by a big present or grand gesture from the parents and family.
 A savings account complete with funds, a car or big holiday are all favourite choices.